doriobeidy7/postlight/project_ios/README.md

 localhost api
 ```

-to make the project running in the device you should move the server from localhost to a host and change the server configuration
+to make it run on an ios device you should move the server from localhost to a host and change the server configuration

 In this project you will be able to get employee list, create new epmloyee, delete employee, update employee and search employee